Goeldi's marmoset: Distribution and habitat

-Callimicos’ geographic distribution extends from the Colombian Amazon in the Rio Caquetá to the Peruvian Amazon down to the western Brazilian Amazon and into the Pando department of northwestern Bolivia.
-Its presence on the Ecuadorian Amazon has yet to be confirmed.
-The distribution of this species is patchy, and its density seems to be dependent on its polyspecific associations with tamarins.
+Callimicos's geographic distribution extends from the Colombian Amazon and the Río Caquetá (Portuguese: Japurá) to the Peruvian and the western Brazilian Amazon, into the Pando department of northwestern Bolivia, where high densities have been reported.
+Its presence in Ecuador has yet to be officially confirmed.
+The distribution of the species is patchy, and its density seems to be dependent on polyspecific associations with tamarins.

-Sightings of callimicos have been made at the base of the Cordillera Oriental of the Andes in Colombia in the Department of Putumayo along the Putumayo and Caquetá rivers.
+Sightings of Goeldi's marmosets have been made at the base of the Cordillera Oriental of the Andes in Colombia, in the Department of Putumayo, along the Putumayo and Caquetá Rivers.

-In Peru, to the north of the country, they occur in the Pucacuro National Reserve close to the Tigre River, where they are known as Chichi by residents in the area.
-To the south, they are found at the Centro de Investigación y Capacitación Río Los Amigos (CICRA), the Manu National Park, and the Concesión de Conservación Rodal Semillero Tahuamanu (CCRST), as well as at areas adjacent to the two later ones.
-Callimicos were also spotted near the Yurua River and Sierra del Divisor in groups of 3 to 12 individuals each.
+In Perú's northern interior, they occur in the Pucacuro National Reserve, close to the Río Tigre, where they are known as chi-chi by locals.
+To the south, they have been found at the Centro de Investigación y Capacitación Río Los Amigos (or Los Amigos River Training and Research Center, CICRA), Manu National Park, and the Concesión de Conservación Rodal Semillero Tahuamanu (CCRST), in addition to adjacent and surrounding areas.
+They were also spotted near the Yura River and Sierra del Divisor National Park in groups of three to twelve individuals.

-Some of the records were obtained by trapping during the 70s and 80, and on one of those occasions, the group was brought for breeding at the Centro de Conservación y Reprodución de Primates in Iquitos.
-Provisioning in stationary sites and playbacks that mimicked their vocalizations and that of tamarines with whom they associate were also employed to attract them.
+Some observations were previously recorded via the live-trapping of marmosets, beginning in the 1970s until the early 2010s; on one occasion, the captured marmosets were taken for closer examination and breeding at the Centro de Conservación y Reprodución de Primates, Iquitos.
+Using food baits at stationary sites, and recordings of their vocalizations, and those of tamarins, with whom they associate, were also employed to attract them.

-In Brazil, they occur in the south-west Amazon of the state of Acre in Brazil, over the Serra do Divisor south near Juruá river, into the Gregório river at the state of Amazonas, to the Laco river, further south to the upper Purús and in the Madeira basin near the Abunã river in the state of Rondônia.
+In Brazil, Goeldi's marmosets occur in the southwest Amazon in the west-central state of Acre, over the Serra do Divisor, south near the Juruá and into the Gregório, Amazonas; they can also be found near the Laco River, further south to the upper Purús and in the Madeira basin, as well as near the Abunã River, Rondônia.
 High densities of this species have been recorded in the Pando department in Bolivia.